geraldgsh/portfolio/README.md

 ## Running the App

-First, clone the `ggoh-pictogram` repository into a new folder with your project name.
+First, clone the `ggoh-portfolio` repository into a new folder with your project name.
 Seperate words in the folder name using hyphens (example: `my-new-project`).

 ```